safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

-# Safe signatures
+# Safe Signatures

-Understanding and generating signatures is not an easy task.
-In the **Safe{Core} SDK** we have a set of utilities that can help using them with Safe.
-In this article we are going to explain how signatures work and look like and hor to generate them using the `protocol-kit` utilities.
+Understanding and generating signatures can be challenging.
+In the **Safe{Core} SDK**, we provide a set of utilities that can assist in using signatures with Safe.
+In this article, we will explain how signatures work and how to generate them using the `protocol-kit` utilities.

-## Safe Accounts threshold setup
+## Setting up the Safe Accounts threshold

-Your Safe Account can be configured with different thresholds and different kind of owners.
-An owner can be any ethereum address such as a:
+Your Safe Account can be configured with various thresholds and different types of owners.
+An owner can be any Ethereum address, such as:

 - External Owned Account (EOA)
-- Another Safe Account (Child signer Safe)
+- Child Signer Safe (A Safe Account that is an owner of another Safe Account)

-When the owner is an EOA we generate a signature that is different that the signature we create using a Safe Account.
-The Safe Account is an Smart Contract Account to we have to take this into account when we try to gather the signatures as the Safe Contracts validate them in a different way.
+When the owner is an EOA, we generate a signature that is different from the signature created using a Safe Account.
+The Safe Account is a Smart Contract Account, so we need to consider this when gathering the signatures, as the Safe Contracts validate them differently.

-For the examples in this article we are going to use the following Safe Account setup, given we have 5 different ethereum addresses that can be signers (o*wner1 to owner5*):
+In this article, we will use the following Safe Account setup as examples.
+We have five different Ethereum addresses that can act as signers, namely _owner1_ to _owner5_.

-- `safeAddress3_4`: Safe Account with a 3/4 threshold configured
+- `safeAddress3_4`: 3/4 Safe Account (3 signatures required out of 4 owners)
   - `owner1`
   - `owner2`
-  - `signerSafe1_1`: A 1/1 Safe Account as an owner
+  - `signerSafe1_1`: 1/1 Safe Account as child owner
     - `owner3`
-  - `signerSafe2_3`: A 2/3 Safe Account as another owner
+  - `signerSafe2_3`: 2/3 Safe Account as another child owner
     - `owner4`
     - `owner5`

-All the `ownerX` are basically ethereum addresses.
-For this example the addresses are these ones
+All the owners are Ethereum addresses.
+Here are the addresses for this example:

 | Who                | Address                                    |
 | ------------------ | ------------------------------------------ |